kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/deploy/ReadMe.md

 ## Installing ETW AgentManager as Windows Service

-- The installer is shipped as a zip archive, with this file in it.
+- The installer is typically shipped as a zip archive, with this file in it.

 - In addition you will also require a server certificate (required on new installations, can be re-used on updates):